What is Bias?

 - and other incidents or concerns that impact campus inclusion but are not listed above.

-Reports submitted on this form will be reviewed by the AXE Hate Education and Response Team to determine the appropriate action and to help improve the inclusion, civility and safety of the campus community.
+Campus climate experiences submitted on this form will be reviewed by the AXE Hate Education and Response Team to determine the appropriate action and to help improve the inclusion, civility and safety of the campus community.
 Reports with limited information may limit the team’s ability to follow up on an incident.
 If you choose to include your contact information, a member of the team will follow up with you within two university business days from the date that the report was submitted.

 View the Axe Hate Education and Response Team Reporting Protocol flow chart.